tamf/whisper-secret-messages/README.md

 #### Encryption

 We use the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) in the user's browser to do [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)-CBC 256-bit encryption, and [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) SHA-256 to derive the encryption key for the user's data.
-The salt and initialization vector used for encryption/key derivation are randomly generated every time.
+The salt and initialization vector (IV) used for encryption/key derivation are randomly generated every time.
 We use 100,000 iterations with PBKDF2 for key derivation.

 If a custom passphrase is provided, it will be used for encryption and the recipient must enter the same passphrase to decrypt the secret.
 Otherwise, a randomly generated passphrase will be used.